jkcdarunday/ArchUP-Constitution/README.md

-# ArchUP-Consti
+# ArchUP-Constitution
-The constitution of Arch UP
+The constitution of Arch UP.